-If you fail to submit work by the published date without approval but submit within six calendar days, it will be marked and then subject to the following penalties.
+If you fail to submit work by the published date without approval, but submit within six calendar days it will be marked and then subject to the following penalties.

-Submission within 6 calendar days: a 10% reduction for each calendar day late down to the 50% pass mark and no further.
+Submission within 6 calendar days: a 10% reduction for each calendar day late down to the 40% pass mark and no further.

-Submission that is late by 7 or more calendar days: submission refused, mark of 0.
+Submission that is late by 7 or more calendar days: submission refused and a mark of 0 will be given.